Ideas World Cup is the first worldwide ideas competition.

 Coming up with ideas needs to be a social process, due to it brings people together into the creative process, increasing the social nature of the project.
 Our concept can be optimized by others participants.
 Even the most impossible ideas can become possible.

 Most of the work activities require a bigger effort of the brain’s left hemisphere.
 That´s why the right side tends to be slower.
-The objective is to make this brain’s side works thanks to color pens, perfumes and different objects.
+The objective is to boost this side with the support of drawings and objects that can be used as representations.

 Many people perform best when they work under pressure.
 The best time for a brainstorming is between 10-20 minutes.
 The leading person should push to work faster.